 GRB Pulse Decomposition Using Bayesian Droplets awarded by Cornell University (Principal Investigator).
 2019 to 2020

 Collaborative Research: SI2-SSI: Jet Energy-loss Tomography with a Statistically and Computationally Advanced Program Envelope (JETSCAPE) awarded by National Science Foundation (Co-Principal Investigator).
 2016 to 2020

-Hazards SEES: Persistent volcanic crises -- resilience in the face of prolonged and uncertain risk awarded by State University of New York - Buffalo (Principal Investigator).
-2015 to 2018
+Hazards SEES: Persistent volcanic crises -- resilience in the face of prolonged and uncertain risk awarded by (Principal Investigator).
+2015 to 2019

-Hazards SEES Type 1: Persistent volcanic crises in the USA: from precursors to resilience awarded by University of Hawaii System (Principal Investigator).
+Hazards SEES Type 1: Persistent volcanic crises in the USA: from precursors to resilience awarded by (Principal Investigator).
 2013 to 2015

 FRG: Collaborative Research: Prediction and Risk of Extreme Events Utilizing Mathematical Computer Models of Geophysical awarded by National Science Foundation (Principal Investigator).
 2008 to 2012